-The Qing posted imperial officials to the island and immediately segregated the indigenous and Chinese populations, banning intergroup marriage and outlawing migration from the Chinese Nevertheless. many mainland predominantly men. continued to migrate to Taiwan, mostly from Fujian and Guangdong provinces (see p.
-12-13 of Political and Social Relations).
-The lack of women on the island encouraged some Chinese men to marry indigenous women (see p.
-14 of Political and Social Relations), even though integration was prohibited.
+The Qing posted imperial officials to the island and immediately segregated the indigenous and Chinese populations, banning intergroup marriage and outlawing migration from the Chinese Nevertheless. many mainland predominantly men, continued to migrate to Taiwan, mostly from Fuijan and Guangdong provinces (see Political and Social Relations).
+The lack of women on the island encouraged some Chinese men to marry indigenous women (see Political and Social Relations), even though integration was prohibited.
 Lacking the longstanding familial roots that structured life on the mainland.
 Chinese communities in Taiwan began to develop their own social structures and traditions.
-Nevertheless. they also experienced significant conflict as settlers often divided into rival groups based on their place of origin on the mainland (see p.
-12-13 of Political and Social Relations).
+Nevertheless, they also experienced significant conflict as settlers often divided into rival groups based on their place of origin on the mainland (see Political and Social Relations).